ppy/osu-wiki/news/2024/2024-06-09-new-featured-artist-xiiiac13.md

 Mathematics experts may have noticed that there are only 3 songs above.
 The remaining 10 tunes are waiting impatiently in [**xiiiac13**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/423) for someone (like you) to adapt them into beatmaps.

-If you can't wait for more music to be added to our library, take a week long nap to wake up for our next Featured Artist reveal!
+If you can't wait for more music to be added to our library, take a week-long nap to wake up for our next Featured Artist reveal!

 Stay tuned.